BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2015:

-Free time: Films and visits to the neighbouring towns/villages are the options for the free time in the evenings.
-Guided visits to the towns of Bitola, Prilep and Ohrid and Ohrid lake (UNESCO World Heritage site) are organized for all field school participants during the session weekend.
-Participants can join an optional excursion to Pella and Vergina, Greece on 17 and 18 August 2013.
-Look-up at the suggested travel ideas before/after the field school (not included in the project package and not covered by the admission fee)!
+Free time: Films, sport games and visits to the neighbouring towns/villages are the options for the free time in the evenings.
+Guided visits to the town of Bitola, the archaeological site of Heraclea Lyncestis, Ohrid and Ohrid lake (UNESCO World Heritage Site) will be organized for all field school participants.
+Tour of Skopje is available only for participants in the two project sessions.
+All are covered by the admission fee.